Anomaly cascade in (2+1)D fermionic topological phases: H2(Gb, ker r) obstruction

 In the cases in Eq.~\ref{eqn:nonHomomorphism} where the lift is not a group homomorphism $\Z_2^{\bf T}\rightarrow \Aut_{LR}(\C)$, we see explicitly that, as permutations,

-Therefore, if only the permutations in Eq.~\ref{eqn:nonHomomorphism} define valid autoequivalences of $\C$ and $\ker r = \Z_2$, we would indeed obtain $[o_2]=[n_2]$ for $\mathcal{C}=\SO(3)_3^2$.
+Therefore, if only the permutations in Eq.~\ref{eqn:nonHomomorphism} define valid autoequivalences of $\C$ and $\ker r = \Z_2$, we would indeed obtain $[o_2]=[n_2]$ for $\mathcal{C}=\SO(3)_3^2$ (recall that since $G_b$ contains anti-unitary symmetries, $\Gamma^2$ is trivial so $q_{\Gamma^2}$ is the identity map).
 We speculate that this is the case; in order to check this speculation, one would need to solve for the $F$- and $R$-symbols of $\C$, which is a non-trivial task, and then directly attempt to solve for the $U$-symbols for each permutation action.
 We expect that a solution for the $U$-symbols exists only for the permutations in Eq.~\ref{eqn:nonHomomorphism}.